thierrymoudiki/thierrymoudiki.github.io/_posts/2023-09-11-ahead-python.md

-A _new_ Python version of [`ahead`](https://github.com/Techtonique/ahead_python) is now available on GitHub and PyPI. `ahead` is a package for univariate and multivariate time series forecasting, with **uncertainty quantification** (in particular, simulation-based).
+A _new_ Python version of [`ahead`](https://github.com/Techtonique/ahead_python) is now available on GitHub and PyPI. `ahead` is a package (Python and R) for univariate and multivariate time series forecasting, with **uncertainty quantification** (in particular, simulation-based).

 Here are the new features: